 Trains London to Bath

-South Western Railway offers a range of discounted fares.
-Among these are the Ranger and Rover tickets that give unlimited travel in parts of the country, ideal for making the most of regional holidays, for example, enjoy the Freedom of Devon and Cornwall or a Heart of Wessex Ranger.
-Buying weekly, monthly or annual commuter tickets saves money while Railcards cater to different groups of people such as seniors, teenagers, disabled travellers and members of the armed forces.
+South West trains offer a range of discounted fares.
+Among these are the Ranger and Rover tickets that give unlimited travel in parts of the country, ideal for making the most of regional holidays, for example, you can enjoy the Freedom of Devon and Cornwall or a Heart of Wessex Ranger.
+Buying weekly, monthly or annual commuter tickets save money while Railcards cater to different groups of people such as seniors, teenagers, disabled travellers and members of the armed forces.
 If you enjoy family days out take advantage of occasional South Western Railway 2FOR1 offers where entry to attractions is included with your train ticket (terms and conditions apply).

-Season ticket: South Western Railway offer season tickets which can cover periods of time from over a week to a year.
+Season ticket: SWR offer season tickets which can cover periods of time from over a week to a year.
 Perfect for commuter passengers wishing to save money on their rail fare.